Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing: Softmax Smoothing for Irregular Functionals

 Our goal is to show that our smoothing approach can be used to perform inference on the lower Balke and Pearl bound $V^\ast$.
-First, we show that the constituent scores satisfy Assumption~\ref{ass:constituent_scores}.
-Observe that, for any pair $(y, a)$, we have the identity
+In the following corollary, for each $\ell \in [8]$, we leverage the representer $\zeta^\ast_\ell(V,X) \in \R^4$ whose coordinates are defined as